 Will ORC send notification of upcoming Continuing Review to the Principal Investigator?

-On behalf of the IRB, ORC does send out a courtesy letter reminding principal investigators about upcoming continuing review.
+The North Texas Regional IRB does send out a courtesy letter reminding principal investigators about upcoming continuing review.
 Notification is sent out 1-2 months before set study expiration date.
 However, it is the principal investigator’s responsibility (not the IRB) to keep up with every aspect of their study including when to a submit progress report for continuing review.

 When do I need to submit Conflict of Interest (COI) statements?